Webhooks are user-defined HTTP callbacks which create notifications by Atlas events to destination systems.

 X-Atlas-Webhook-Signature

-- the timestamp used to verify the signature
+– the float timestamp used to verify the signature

-To verify the signature, create the same SHA256 HMAC signature and then compare it to the webhook payload to ensure that they match.
+To verify the signature, create the same HMAC SHA256 signature and compare it to the webhook signature header to ensure that they match.

 Python code that generates the headers